yogitami/notes/Java.md

     - Assocation is different from inheritance
     - Inheritance is a "IS-A" relation and associatio is a "HAS-A" relationship.
 (Car IS A Vehicle, Hotel HAS Rooms).
     - Inheritance : All these examples denote that sub type is in the form of super type creating is-a relationship.
-    - Association : This means the Inter Connection between 2 entities/objects in real world which simply called Association
+    - Association : This means the Inter Connection between 2 entities/objects in real world which simply called Association.
+This represents the ownership of an entity in another.
+One entity belongs to another.
     - Ex: Bank can have many employees, Teacher and Student
       ```
       // Class 1 // Bank class